Proton Saga: Proton Saga (1985–1992)

 The Proton Saga saloon was launched on 9 July 1985.
 It is based on the second generation Mitsubishi Lancer Fiore platform, and powered by the 1.3-litre 4G13 Orion II engine.
 In January 1987, Proton introduced the 1.5-litre 4G15-powered Saga saloon.

 The Proton Saga Magma was introduced in mid-1987, offering mild mechanical and cosmetic upgrades.
 A new hatchback variant called the Proton Saga Aeroback was launched in October 1987.

 On 16 March 1989, Proton launched the Saga in the United Kingdom.
 The saloon models were renamed Proton 1.3 and Proton 1.5, while the hatchback versions featured additional 'Aeroback' badging.
 Proton advertised their models with the slogan "Japanese Technology, Malaysian Style".
 Proton later set the record for the 'Fastest selling make of new car ever to enter the United Kingdom', exceeding their 12-month sales target within 6 months.
+The Saga was aimed squarely at the value end of the market, and not only took sales away from the established Eastern European marques such as Lada and Skoda, but also attracted customers who traditionally bought Japanese, as brands such as Nissan and Toyota had moved up-market to compete with European offerings.

 In August 1990, the Proton Saga Megavalve was launched in Malaysia.
 It was fitted with a more powerful 12-valve engine, and the exterior design was altered slightly with a new grille, trim and rims along with the inclusion of rear seat belts and a third brake light as standard.
 Proton launched the Saga Megavalve in the United Kingdom in January 1991, where it was renamed Proton 12-Valve.
-There's also a modern rendition of the original Proton Saga Knight by local MIMOS design head, Saharudin Busri.